AidenDam/Retinaface_Arcface/README.md

 # RetinaFace and Arcface
-This repo implements RetinaFace and Arcface for face detection.
+This repo implements RetinaFace and Arcface for face recognition.

 ## Preparation
 To run it, you need to clone repo and install package: